I received this question a while ago from one of my subscribers:

 A mortgage originator can share with an agent that the borrower does have verified funds to close and is approved for the mortgage based on their credit, income and employment.
 These items may be addressed in a preapproval letter.

-Real estate gents will often call me to ask about a potential home buyer who has an offer pending.
+Real estate agents will often call me to ask about a potential home buyer who has an offer pending.
 A majority of the time, it’s really a “sniff test” to make sure that I answer my phone, return calls quickly and to verify that the borrower is actually preapproved.
 They may try to find out if the buyer can qualify for more and I have to decline answering.
-Many times the buyer may qualify for more BUT the buyer wants to offer or buy less.
+Many times, the buyer may qualify for more BUT the buyer wants to offer or buy less.
 Without instruction and permission from the borrower/buyer to reveal any of their personal information – mum is the word.

 Stay tuned for Part 2; I have asked Jillayne Schlike of CE Forward to chime in on this subject.